terraform-ibm-modules/terraform-ibm-mas/examples/manage/README.md

 The text below should describe exactly what resources are provisioned / configured by the example.
 -->

-An end-to-end basic example that will provision the following:
+A basic example that will provision the following:
-- A new resource group if one is not passed in.
-- A new Cloud Object Storage instance.
+- A new Maximo Application Suite (MAS) Core + Manage instance on an existing ROKS Cluster (VPC Gen2 Infrastructure).